PhysicsCodesLab/MPSLabXD.jl/docs/src/manual/MPS.md

 We use the conventions that are consistent with that in TensorLabXD.jl.

 There are different canonical forms of the MPS: left canonical form, right canonical form, site canonical form, bond canonical form, Gamma-Lambda form...

-To be able to represent all these different forms under the same structure, we write the MPS as
+They can be transformed to each other.

+All these canonical forms can be obtained easily if we are in the Gamma-Lambda form, thus we will store the MPS in Gamma-Lambda form.
+Thus, we need a function to change a general MPS into Gamma-Lambda form.
+To make the transformation easier, we could give a label to denote the form of the input MPS.

+The most general form of an MPS is

 ![mps_convention](figures/mps_ABconvention.svg)

 Since MPSs are usually used to represent the wave functions of quantum many-body systems on a lattice and each lattice site hosts a Hilbert space, the tensor ``A^{[i]}`` on that site has an open leg which hosts the physical Hilbert space.
-We call the tensor ``A^{[i]}`` as a site tensor, and its open leg as the physical leg. ``A^{[i]}`` also has two legs that connect to its left and right neighbour.
+We call the tensor ``A^{[i]}`` as a site tensor, and its open leg as the physical leg. ``A^{[i]}`` also has two legs that
+connect to its left and right neighbour.
 The vector space of these two legs do not have direct physical meaning, thus we call them virtual legs or bonds, and the corresponding vector spaces as virtual spaces.
-The tensor ``B^{[i]}`` which does not have a physical leg are called a bond tensor.
-The bond tensors are in principle not necessary, since we can always absorb it into ``A^{[i]}`` and returns to the original form of MPS with only site tensors.
-However, we will find later that keeping the bond tensors will make some of the algorithms easier.
+The tensor ``B^{[i]]`` which does not have a physical leg are called a bond tensor.
+The bond tensors are in principle not necessary, since we can always absorb it into ``A^{[i]}`` and returns to the form of MPS with only site tensors.

-An MPS can have different boundary conditions
+In Gamma-Lambda form, the bond tensors ``B^{[i]}`` are renamed as the Lambda tensors ``Λ^{[i]}``.

+Current DMRG algorithms are based on the right canonical forms.

 ## [Local tensor](@id ss_localtensor)